 We have personal boundaries, but others may ignore them.
 Boundaries are there to tell others what they can and can’t expect from us and what we expect from them.
 Personal boundaries are usually put in place by us, to protect us from people who are demanding, pushy, controlling and abusive.

 Physical boundaries apply to our personal space, our bodies and our privacy.

 Our emotional boundaries are the boundaries we use to separate our responsibility and emotions from another person’s boundaries.
 Emotional boundaries are healthy boundaries that protect us from feeling guilty for another person’s problems, or negative feelings.
 Those boundaries also help us negate and stop us from taking other people’s comments personally.

 Healthy emotional boundaries require clear internal boundaries, internal boundaries that involve our own feelings and responsibilities to ourselves and other people.

-Mental boundaries apply to our opinions, values and thoughts.
-Our mental boundaries aren’t clear enough if we are gullible and easily suggestible.
-If we find it hard to hold on to our opinions or are easily coerced or swayed into another person’s thinking, our mental boundaries are weak.
-There is also suggestion that if we are argumentative or defensive, we may also have weak boundaries.
+Mental boundaries apply to our opinions and values.
+If we are gullible our mental boundaries aren’t clear enough.
+If we find it hard to hold on to our opinions, or are easily coerced or swayed into another person’s thinking, our mental boundaries are weak.
+There is also suggestion that if we are argumentative or defensive, we also have weak boundaries.

 Other boundaries include sexual boundaries, which protect us from non-consenting sexual activity and touch, when, where and with whom.
-Spiritual boundaries relate to our beliefs that connect us to a higher power and also includes religion.
+Spiritual boundaries relate to our beliefs that connect us to a higher power.